Basque

 The stew's hearty nature and spice from Espelette pepper offer a robust flavor profile.

-Why start here · It embodies the rustic, hearty essence of Basque home cooking.
+Why start here · It captures the rustic, hearty character of Basque home cooking.

 The pastry's buttery layers and hidden cherry jam reveal a sweet surprise.